glpi-project/doc-agent/source/configuration.rst

     Specifies the network port to use for the embedded web interface.
 The default is 62354.

+.. _httpd-trust:

 ``httpd-trust``
     Specifies which IP address should be trusted, for execution requests.
 The default is to only accept requests from the control servers.

-    All formats supported by [Net::IP](https://metacpan.org/pod/Net::IP) can be used (IP addresses, IP addresses ranges, networks in CIDR notatation), as well as hostnames.
+    All formats supported by `Net::IP <https://metacpan.org/pod/Net::IP>`_ can be used (IP addresses, IP addresses ranges, networks in CIDR notatation), as well as hostnames.

     Multiple values can be specified, using a comma as a separator.

+.. _logger:

 ``logger``
     Specifies the logger backend to use.
 The possible values are: